 - showing that you operate within your capability and capacity

 - ensuring your premises are suitably constructed.

-For the full details of animal material depot requirements, including fish, refer to the Animal Products (Specifications for Products Intended for Human Consumption) Notice 2004 and amendments.
-The specific requirements for depots that hold fish material are provided in Part 11, section 67.
+For the full details of animal material depot requirements, including fish, refer to the Animal Products Notice: Specifications for Products Intended for Human Consumption.
+The specific requirements for depots that hold fish material are provided in Part 12, clause 12.9.

 Export requirements for animal material depots